-As your business grows, IT is a complete oversight until something breaks, or you have a breach or a malware problem.
-Then, you have to decide who is going to manage your network, applications, devices, train staff, and protect your business from outside threats.
+As your business grows, IT is a complete oversight until something breaks or you have a breach or a malware problem.
+Then, you have to decide who is going to manage your network, applications, and devices, train staff, and protect your business from outside threats.

 What Types Of Managed IT Services Does Your Business Need?